unoplatform/uno/doc/articles/uno-build-error-codes.md

 For instance, the language code `zh-CN` is not recognized and `zh-Hans` should be used instead.

+### UNOB0004: The '%24(UnoVersion)' property must match the version of the Uno.Sdk defined in global.json

+The build process has determined that an MSBuild property was defined to override `UnoVersion`.
+This property is defined by the Uno.Sdk and cannot be changed.

+Follow this guide in order to [update the Uno Platfom packages](xref:Uno.Development.UpgradeUnoNuget).

+### UNOB0005: The Version of Uno.WinUI must match the version of the Uno.Sdk found in global.json

+The build process has determined that the version of the Uno.UI NuGet package does not match the Uno.Sdk package version.
+This generally happens when Uno.WinUI.* packages are updated through Visual Studio's NuGet Package manager.

+Follow this guide in order to [update the Uno Platfom packages](xref:Uno.Development.UpgradeUnoNuget).

 ## Compiler Errors

 ### UNO0001